ahn6/CMPT361/README.md

     b) If __dx < 0__, the endpoint x is less than the initial point x0 so y calculation can be done while     decreasing x to the endpoint.
     ex: initial point(200,200), endpoint (-100,250)

-2) __if slope is greater than 1__, iterate on y while calculate and round up x in every iteration
+2) __if the slope is greater than 1__, iterate on y while y is calculated and rounded up in every iteration

     a) If __dy is > 0__, the endpoint y is greater than the initial point y0 so x calculation cane be done        while increasing y to the endpoint.
     ex: centre (200,200), endpoint (250,300)